-4.6.6.6.1 SDLC STATISTICS
+4.6.6.1 SDLC STATISTICS

-This display shows the number of frames transmitted (TX FRMS), number of frames received (RX FRMS), total number of frames received with errors (RX ERRS), number of frames received with buffer overrun errors (OVERRUN), number of frames received with buffer overflow errors (OVERFLW), number of frames with framing errors (FRAMING), number of very short frames received (V SHORT), number of short frames received (SHORT), number of long frames received (LONG), number of frames received with the incorrect control byte (CONTROL), number of frames received with a CRC error (CRC), and number of frames aborted (ABORT).
+This display shows the number of frames transmitted (TX FRMS), number of frames received (RX FRMS), total number of frames received with errors (RX ERRS), number of frames received with buffer overrun errors (OVERRUN), number of frames received with buffer overflow errors (OVERFLW), number of frames with framing errors (FRAMING), number of very short frames received (V SHORT), number of short frames received (LONG), number of frames received with a CRC error (CRC), and number of frames aborted (ABORT).
 This display is view only.
 Press the ENTER pushbutton or the ESCAPE pushbutton to exit.